turingschool/career-development-curriculum/module_one/agile_practices_and_leadership.md

 2. Technical Design: Software architects design what the app should look like
 3. Implementation: Developers follow the spec to the letter to build out the application
 4. Verification: QA tests the app according to the spec
-5. Maintenance: Interns troubleshoot bugs
+5. Deployment & Maintenance: The app is launched; Interns troubleshoot bugs

 #### Strengths of Waterfall
-This works well in scenarios in which testing is:
+* This works well in scenarios in which testing is:
   * Infeasible
   * Expensive
   * Dangerous

-* Once requirements are set, you can estimate how long it'll take to build.
-But...you're wrong.
 * Easy to stagger teams, have one hand off to the next each phase
-* Spend a long time in 1 & 2 billing clients and you don't have to build anything
-* When the project fails you blame the requirements and those people are long gone

 #### Weaknesses of Waterfall
 * Writing requirements is impossible
-* Each phase takes months/years -- quickly outdated
+* Each phase takes months/years = quickly outdated
 * No chance to "listen to the code"
 * No user feedback until complete
 * No potential for revenue until complete

 #### Agile
+Same steps as Waterfall, except that there is one additional step: feedback!
 1. Requirements
 2. Design
 3. Implementation
 4. Verification
 5. Feedback & Approval
-6. Go to 1
+6. Go back to 1

 #### Strengths of Agile